 Now, as we all know, there are many architects with many different backgrounds, talents and temperaments.
 The profession can absorb them all.
 It devours talents.
 What makes good architecture so difficult, so fascinating, and so rare, is that unlike good engineering or good, say, poetry - it combines many problems in one.
 It is no hybrid art, yet even in its purest expression it has many faces.
 I'm not referring to legal or economic or other professional problems, though it incorporates enough of these.
 Even apart from them, even if you pick out of the complexity of architectural practice the single question of design, like a periwinkle out of its shell, still you have not isolated a single problem.
 This soft heart of architecture design in the pure state, on the drawing board and in the creator's mind as it pours out of his 4B pencil - is still an amalgam. involves taste - and her pretty younge sister, fashion. includes technique - and his seductive brother, 'detail', which has led whole nations of architects off the straight and narrow for generations at a time.
 But in the long run architecture is, as I've said, nothing if not form.
 Taste, fashion, technique and detail all contribute to the creation of form, but created form itself is the only artistic difference between architecture and cave-dwelling.
 And architectural form is a special sort of form, differing from the sculptor's and the engineer's in that it involves occupiable space, and differing again from the sculptor's but not from the engineer's because it involves function.
-It has in common with engineering form though not necessarily with sculptural form that its instrument is structure.
-And since it is created form it comes from a mind, an architect's mind.
+It has in common with engineering form though not necessarily with form it comes from a mind, an architect's mind.
+Function becomes form by being squeezed through the sieve of an architect's mind, and during this process it is shaped by many influences, including the architect's background (which sets down his style), his temperament (Does he want to remake the world with every building?), his creativity (or ability to focus on some formal order), his compassion (by which I mean his ability to sense human needs beyond the immediate functional requirements), and his structural vocabulary (or mastery of his medium: building).
+The first three - background, temperament and creativity - work involuntarily on the architect and are always present.
+The last two - his compassion and his vocabulary - are more or less voluntary and variable and can be cultivated.